Ahmed96Mah/Weather-Journal-App/README.md

     server itself.
 To acheive this, you need to do the following: <br>
     - First, you need to change the path of both the GET and POST requests inside the app.js file. <br>
     - The path should be changed to 'http://yourIPv4Address:8000/getdata(or /savedata)' on lines 45 & 141 based on the type of the method. <br>
-    - Then, when you run the command **node server.js** in the terminal and run the live-server the app.js will be instructed to post and fetch data from the 8000 port which is conntected to our local server.
+    - Then, when you run the command **node server.js** in the terminal and run the live-server the app.js will be instructed to post and fetch data from the 8000 port which is conntected to our local server. <br>